 This is really just the tip of the iceberg in terms of all the ways our oral microbiome can inform our own personal care.
 Each of our microbiomes is as unique as we are, and with one in our mouth and more in our body, it’s easy to see why these disciplines need to work hand in hand, not separately.

 The separation started around the 1840s, when self trained dentists went to University of Maryland in Baltimore.
-They asked to have dentistry included in the medical training there, but they were told no. It was said that dentistry was little more than a “mechanical challenge”.
+They wanted dentistry included in medical training but were told no. They were told that dentistry was little more than a “mechanical challenge”.
 Pulling teeth, root canals and whatnot.
 Training for dentists began focusing on procedures, but it’s clear now how wrong that was.
 There’s so much more going on in your mouth than brushing and flossing and pulling teeth!
 Medical insurance doesn’t even cover the mouth.
 That’s madness.

 I learned that on average it takes 17 years for new information to start making its way into teaching curriculums and finally into a doctor’s practice.
 Knowledge of and research into the oral microbiome is just now starting to take off, which means this stuff isn’t going to be common knowledge for a really long time.
 I want it to be common knowledge for you, now.
 I think it’s such valuable information, and truly usable.
 It is applicable to every single one of us, in our own unique way.
 This understanding of the importance of your microbiome is one more tool that you have now to care for yourself better.
 Use it wisely, and watch your mouth!